myresidency/app/TERMS.md

 ## 5. Limitation of Liability

-To the maximum extent permitted by applicable law, MyResidency and its developers, affiliates, and partners shall not be liable for any damages arising from:
+To the maximum extent permitted by applicable law, My Residency and its developers, affiliates, and partners shall not be liable for any damages arising from:

 - Use or inability to use the App
 - Loss, corruption, or unauthorized access to data